JimGrange/flankr/README.md

 ## Updates for version 1.2.0

-- 50% further efficiency in DSTP simulation speed
+- 50% further efficiency in DSTP simulation speed from version 1.1.0.
+  (Users who have only ever installed the initial release 1.0.0 will notice *significantly larger* improvements.)
-- 24% further efficiency in SSP simulation speed
+- 24% further efficiency in SSP simulation speed.
+(Users who have only ever installed the initial release 1.0.0 will notice *significantly larger* improvements.)
-- Note that the way random seeds are handled in both
+- **Please note** that the way random seeds are now handled in both
   $\texttt{simulateDSTP}$ and $\texttt{simulateSSP}$ is slightly
-  different to that in version 1.0.0 (initial release).
+  different to that in version 1.0.0 (initial release) and version 1.1.0.
 Therefore, there may be very slight differences between simulation data (and therefore potentially very slight differences in best-fitting parameter values) between versions.

 ## References